Creative Force

-Creative Force (foaled 30 March 2018) is an Irish-bred, British-trained Thoroughbred racehorse.
+Creative Force (30 March 2018 – 17 May 2023) was an Irish-bred, British-trained Thoroughbred racehorse.
 After winning one of his two starts as a juvenile in 2020 he was gelded.
 In the following year he improved to become one of the best sprinters in Europe, winning five races including the Carnarvon Stakes, Jersey Stakes and British Champions Sprint Stakes.

+Creative Force died after sustaining a fatal injury during the Duke of York Stakes on 17 May 2023, at the age of 5.

 Background

-Creative Force is a chestnut horse with a white blaze bred in Ireland by the County Kildare-based Owenstown Stud.
+Creative Force was a chestnut horse with a white blaze bred in Ireland by the County Kildare-based Owenstown Stud.
 In October 2019 the yearling was consigned to the Goffs Orby sale and was bought for €400,000 by representatives of Godolphin.

-He was from the twelfth crop of foals sired by Dubawi, whose wins included the Irish 2,000 Guineas and the Prix Jacques Le Marois.
+Creative Force was from the twelfth crop of foals sired by Dubawi, whose wins included the Irish 2,000 Guineas and the Prix Jacques Le Marois.
 At stud, Dubawi has been a highly successful breeding stallion, siring major winners such as Ghaiyyath, Too Darn Hot, Al Kazeem, Makfi, Old Persian, Lucky Nine and Night of Thunder.
 Creative Force's dam Choose Me was a durable racemare who won four of her 28 starts including a valuable sales race at the Curragh and the Listed Fairy Bridge Stakes at Tipperary Racecourse.
 As a broodmare she also produced Persuasive, the Coral Distaff winner Tisbutadream and the successful sprint handicapper Amazour.
 Choose Me was a great-granddaughter of the outstanding Irish racemare Cairn Rouge.

 Racing career

 2020: two-year-old season

-Creative Force was ridden in both of his races at a two-year-old by William Buick.
+Creative Force was ridden in both of his races as a two-year-old by William Buick.
 The colt began his racing in a maiden race over six furlongs on good to firm ground at Newmarket Racecourse on 4 June and started at odds of 7/2 in an eleven-runner field.
 He took the lead soon after the start and won "comfortably" by one and a quarter lengths from Imperial Force.
 Sixteen days later Creative Force was stepped up in class for the Group 2 Coventry Stakes at Royal Ascot.
 Starting at odds of 10/1 he took the lead two furlongs out and appeared to be going well but tired in the final furlong and came home tenth behind the 150/1 outsider Nando Parrado.
 Creative Force did not race again in 2020 and was gelded in the autumn.